How to Convert PDF Invoices to Excel Quickly and Cost-Effectively

 Setting up a new template for each different invoice will take several hours.
 If you’re working with a continuously changing roster of suppliers, a template-based OCR solution may not be the best option for converting PDF invoices to Excel.

 PDF to OCR, cognitive invoice data capture

 Automated invoice data capture solutions offer the most efficient and cost-effective way to extract invoice data from PDFs to Excel spreadsheets.
-You can batch-convert invoices in a matter of minutes, as you can see in this example:
+You can batch-convert invoices in a matter of minutes.

-Fortunately, the cost, time, and resources required for these tasks are marginal compared to the other PDF invoice-to-Excel conversion options we’ve looked at.
+The cost, time, and resources required for these tasks are marginal compared to the other PDF invoice to Excel conversion options I’ve looked at.

 The current state of your AP process should help determine how you can convert PDF invoices to Excel.
 If you’re a small business owner with just a few suppliers, manual methods may be the most cost-effective way to extract invoice data.
 But, as your business grows, so does the volume of documents your AP team will have to handle.
 You’ll need to upgrade to a more efficient method.
 Such as Rossum’s cognitive invoice data capture.

-You could also consider using a free trial version of automated document data capture software.
-This gives you the opportunity to familiarize yourself with the program so that you’re ready to work with it on a larger scale as your business grows.
+You might like to consider using Rossum’s free trial version of automated document data capture software.
+It’ll give you the opportunity to familiarize yourself with the program so that you’re ready to work with it on a larger scale as your business grows.

 1 The oft-quoted Billentis report puts the percentage of completely paperless invoices at 10%.
 However, its methodology states that supplier and buyer “exchange [invoices] directly via service providers and/or via the platform provided by tax authorities”.
 In other words, that 10% consists of purely EDI invoice receipt, which does not include electronic invoices received in PDF format via email or supplier portal.